icknOrg/COINS_SwissThoughtleaders/README.md

 ```
 - The same is done for the highest positive value, where the standard deviation divided by 10 is added to the mean.
 For the neg_bit and pos_bit values the same is done with a division by 50.
 - The Index List gets then normalized in a Min/Max way and returned as Dataframe to be completed with the rest of the analysis.
+- For calculating the Thoughtleader score the Sentiment score is divided by 5 as otherwise the sentiment score would be weighted disproportionately.

 ## Twitter Data (fetched with Griffin)
 We used the fetcher from Griffin to extract Twitter data for each Thoughtleader candidate for analysing of their tweets sand comparing their vocabulary [3].
 Building on that, we calculated an index describing the overall trend of each profile.
 This results in our normalized Twitter index [0,1].

 ## Google Search Results
 For getting the Google Search Results of each person, we manually searched for them in Google, set the filter to results of the last year and put the name into "" to make sure that only relevant results were included.
-Then, these numbers were punt into our initial Thoughtleader.csv file, for both the German and the Swiss people.
+Then, these numbers were punt into our initial Thoughtleader.csv file, for both the German-speaking and the Swiss people.

 ## Wikipedia
 For each of the potential Thoughtledaer of our initial list disposing of a Wikipedia entry, a Wikipedia Index [0,1] is calculated based on the following aspects: